Adarshgupta04/apnacollege-demo/README.md

 # apnacollege-demo
-this is a new repo
+# this is a new repo
+Author : Adarsh Gupta